-This Agreement between the Board and Association shall be in full force and effect from September 1, 1995 through and including August 31, 1997.
-Each party may open up to four topics each for the 1996-97 school year.
+This Agreement between the Board and Association shall be in full force and effect from September 1, 1998 to August 31, 2001.
+Re-openers for optional days in the third year plus one section chosen by the association and two sections chosen by the district.